oopsmonk/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

     const savedTransactionDirectory = process.argv[6];
     ```

-2. Use the first argument to connect to a node on either the Devnet or the Mainnet
+2. Use the first argument to connect to an IOTA node on either the Devnet or the Mainnet

     ```js
-    // Define a node for each IOTA network const nodes = {
+    // Define an IOTA node for each IOTA network const nodes = {
             devnet: 'https://nodes.devnet.thetangle.org:443',
             mainnet: `https://nodes.iota.org:443`